webern/aoc2021/README.md

 For this, I thought there might be some optimization utilizing mode and a tiebreaker using the average.
 Then I got wrong answers because I was supposed to be returning the fuel cost.
 Anyway, my solution is brute force, though I did at least look up the formula for triangular numbers (my CPU was able to brute force that as well, but it took a while).

+Edit: I have looked at the optimized solutions provided by others and I think I know how to do it.